Beto29/Pentaho-CE-with-WSO2IS-SSO/README.md

 Username: admin, Password: admin

 After logging into WSO2 Carbon Server; On the left side under Service Providers,Select the “Add”button.
 It will take you to the following page.
-R